On this day 81 years ago, the fate of 11 million European citizens, was decided in this beautiful and majestic building.

 State Secretary Dr. Stuckart maintains that carrying out in

-practice of the just mentioned possibilities for solving the
+the practice of the just mentioned possibilities for solving the

-problem of mixed marriages and persons of mixed blood will create
+the problem of mixed marriages and persons of mixed blood will create

-Secretary Dr. Stuckart proposed proceeding to forced
+proposed proceeding with forced sterilization.

 Furthermore, to simplify the problem of mixed marriages